kovaccc/IMDBSample/README.md

     },
   );
 ```
-- Widget testing is done in same way like Unit testing
+- Widget testing is runned with same command like Unit testing